Panchesco/merrweb-esbd/README.md

 ### Suggestions

-When no results are found, the shortcode displays a list of clickable suggestions rendered as a list.
+When no results are found, the shortcode displays a list of clickable suggestions.

 #### Example